sancarder/Pseudonymization/README.md

 This repository is based on the fork from https://github.com/SamirYousuf/Pseudonymization

+The code aims to improve previous implementation from the SweLL project by adding part of speech annotation and a topic switcher to decrease overgeneration of proper nouns.

 Pseudonymization guidelines from SweLL project are here: https://spraakbanken.github.io/swell-project/Anonymization_guidelines

 Updated implementation is done in the following files: